Water: Outreach & Communication

 - While the expression of opposing views is a hallmark of useful discussion, never use the list to send negative messages.
 Messages should conform to professional standards and ethics.
 Personal attacks, sweeping generalizations, conspiracy theories, and unsubstantiated accusations or claims are some of the things that have no place on NPSINFO.

 - Messages should be succinct.
 If the primary information resides on the Web, the message should be limited to a brief introduction or overview with a link to the Web page.
+Do not post content that infringes copyrights or violates sharing agreements for restricted content.

 - Each posted message should be limited to a single topic.